Namibia Entry Requirements

 Digital Nomad Visa

-In 2022 Namibia introduced the Digital Nomad Visa which enables participants to work remotely in Namibia for a maximum period of 6 months when meeting all of the requirements
+Namibia introduced the Digital Nomad Visa which enables participants to work remotely in Namibia for a maximum period of 6 months when meeting all of the requirements.
+Please note that applicants need to be employed or self-employed in addition to having a steady monthly income in order to qualify.

 Travelling with children under 18 years